verzola/dockerpress/README.md

 Watch does not work on Docker Desktop on Windows.

 ## :raising_hand_woman: Contributing
 Contribuitions are welcome.
-If you find any problem or have a suggestion, please open an issue.
+If you find any problem or have a suggestion, please [open an issue](https://github.com/verzola/dockerpress/issues/new)

 ## :memo: TODO
 - [ ] Foo